VRConservation/neca_jpa/jpa.md

 :::

 ## Endowment Analysis
 Endowment-based funding represents a promising and underutilized strategy for ensuring the long-term financial sustainability of Joint Powers Authorities (JPAs) engaged in forest health and feedstock aggregation.
 Unlike grant-dependent models, which are vulnerable to the cyclical nature of public budgets and shifting political priorities, endowments can provide a stable and predictable revenue stream.
-Endowments may be the most strategic way to fund JPAs, especially since some may struggle to garner grant funding in the future, given their long-term feedstock supply contract focus.
+Endowments may be the most strategic way to fund JPAs, especially since some may struggle to secure grant funding in the future, given their long-term focus on feedstock supply contracts.

 ### How it Works
 By investing a substantial principal—such as an initial gift of \$10 million—and supplementing it with modest annual contributions, a JPA can generate consistent income to support core operations, staffing, and potentially even programmatic expansion ({numref}`graphic`).
 The administrative burden and ongoing costs associated with managing an endowment are typically lower than those required for continuous grant writing and reporting, making this approach attractive for organizations seeking to minimize overhead.